 Once you’re done with the scalp area in that section, pour a bit of oil into your hands and rub together until warm then start massaging your scalp with the fingertips only (no nails).

 Step 6 – Promote Blood Circulation

 Rub in small vigorous circles until you feel a bit of heat.
 This should take about 5 – 10 minutes.
 This promotes blood circulation to the scalp.
 Take as much time as you want with this step.

 Step 7 – Spread the Oil Residue

 Work whatever oil residue you have on your palms through the length of your hair then braid up that section, pin-up and repeat with the rest of the sections.

 Step 8 – Leave-in Overnight

 Cover with a disposable plastic cap or cling film, then a satin sleep cap or satin scarf.
 Leave the oil in overnight.
 Your body heat will provide a mild steaming effect.

-Wash out the next morning with a mild shampoo like Pure Castile Soap.
-If your hair still feels greasy, then try a stronger but still mild shampoo like Schwarzkopf BC Aloe Essence Sensitive Soothe Mild Shampoo.
-Deep ccondition and style as usual.
+Wash out the next morning with a diluted Pure Castile Soap.
+If your hair still feels greasy, then try a stronger but still diluted shampoo like Davines Momo Shampoo for Dehydrated Hair or Schwarzkopf BC Aloe Essence Sensitive Soothe Mild Shampoo.
+Deep condition and style as usual.